 The moment milk starts boiling, add all dry fruits and turn the heat on sim.
 Keep on stirring for the next 10 minutes – until dry fruits start boiling along with the milk.

 Keep the flame on sim and in between keep on stirring and scraping the sides of the vessel.
 The process of thickening milk takes time, so don’t loose patience.
-Slowly, in the process of thickening, milk will start changing its color.
+Slowly, the process of thickening, milk will start and you will notice that from white milk is turning to pale yellow.

 Now add sugar and stir until sugar is completely dissolved.
 Consistency of kheer is again thin because of sugar, so let it boil for 5/10 minutes more or until it becomes thick again.
 Switch off gas.
 Add cardamom powder, grated coconut powder and pista for garnishing.